 Dip and Scrub With Soap Suds

 Carefully dip the scrubbing brush or sponge in just the soap suds (not the water).
 Starting at the top of a cushion or the couch back or arms, evenly spread the suds and scrub well.
-Starting at the top will prevent dirty suds from dripping onto already cleaned areas.
+Starting at the top and working your way down will prevent dirty suds from dripping onto already cleaned areas.
 Rinse the brush or sponge frequently in clean water and make sure it is as dry as possible as you repeat the steps with fresh soap suds.

 Rinse and Fluff